nox-lab/painTSL_NatComms_2022/README.md

 # Computational and neural mechanisms of statistical pain learning

-Flavia Mancini,Suyi Zhang, Ben Seymour
+Suyi Zhang, Ben Seymour, Flavia Mancini

 In press in Nature Communications